Posted by Derek Champoux

 Greentank has worked hard to develop the best vape pen batteries for reliable user experience.
 The batteries have long lives, fast charging, and consistent energy outputs.

 Not all vape cartridges are created equal.
 For high-viscosity vaping, you need cartridges with a large enough max viscosity range.
-Products like the GT Spectrum have their cartridges custom-crafted for each producer and oil.
+Products like the GT CR have their cartridges custom-crafted for each producer and oil.
 It’s one of the first cartridges capable of vaping “sauce” and other high viscosity extracts.

 Vaping more viscous oils can lead to leaking in inferior pens.
 Make sure any vape pen you use has anti-leak technology.